 The 2012 Disney short "Electric Holiday", done in partnership with Barney's New York (a fashion company) seems innocent enough, until the scene with several Disney characters at a fashion show where their heads are placed on skinny human bodies, even in the case of Mickey and Minnie Mouse, and Daisy Duck.
 See for yourself here

-The Adventures of Tintin got slammed in several reviews for this, particularly in the design of Tintin himself as opposed to the more cartoony side-characters.
+Tintin got slammed in several reviews for this, particularly in the design of Tintin himself as opposed to the more cartoony side-characters.

 Rango: Beans in general.
 Rather than resembling a real desert iguana, she looks like a cross between a little girl's doll, an alien, and something almost equine.
 It's the lizard variant of Uncanny Valley.

-The Polar Express, although more successful, skirted is notorious for this trope.
+The Polar Express, although more successful, is notorious for this trope.
 Many reviewers commented on the zombie-like appearance of the adult cast.
 Especially the ones voiced by Tom Hanks.
 The Cartoon Brew blog nailed it: "This holiday season, give your family nightmares!"

 Mars Needs Moms is all over this.
 After all, Robert Zemeckis is involved with this one.
 Quite a few websites have noted that the humans look a lot more creepy than the aliens.